vishvAsa/notes/power/sustainability/articles/tom_murphy/energy_human-ambitions_finite-planet/6_appendices/B_Chemistry_Primer_Refresher.md

 [^7]: A nucleon is either a proton or a neutron: the two types of particles that occupy the nucleus of an atom and are responsible for almost all of the atom's mass.

-[^8]: ... if such a thing were to be found/cre- ated B.2 Stoichiometry
+[^8]: ... if such a thing were to be found/created
+B.2 Stoichiometry
 Chemistry starts by counting atoms and molecules.
 Since molecules are comprised of integer numbers of atoms of specific types, the counting fun does not stop there.
 When atoms and molecules react chemically, the atoms themselves are never created or destroyed-only rearranged.
 This means that an accurate count of how many of each atom type are present at the start, a proper count at the end should yield exactly the same results.
-Before we get into balancing chemical reactions, we need to know some- thing about the scheme for labeling chemical compounds.
+Before we get into balancing chemical reactions, we need to know something about the scheme for labeling chemical compounds.
 A compound is an arrangement of atoms (representing pure elements) into a molecule.
 For instance, water is made of three atoms drawn from two elements: hydrogen and oxygen.
 Two atoms of hydrogen are bonded to an atom of oxygen to make a molecule of water.
 We denote this as H2O.
 Examples of a few familiar atoms and molecules are presented in Figure B.2.
 Each one is named at the top.
 Below each one appears the bond structure in the case of molecules and the chemical "formula" in all cases.
 Notice that hydrogen atoms always have a single bond (single

 hydrogen